ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 	How to run A*
 		1. Run the game(see How to run the game)
-		2. Press UP-KEY to start A*
+		2. Press the 'a' key to start A*
 		3. The function will alert when it has found the solution and will print out the path to get there.